brunsgaard/go-pdfium-render/README.md

 A golang libary that uses to cgo/pdfium to render pdfs to images.

 Why pdfium?
-Because tt is the best in class and because it has a BSD style license, also there will be continued development on pdfium as long as chrome is around.
+Because it is the best in class and because it has a BSD style license, also there will be continued development on pdfium as long as chrome is around.
 [0]

 ### Install